-Our Anti-Trafficking Program office is doing limited in-person work by appointment, Mon. – Fri., 9 a.m. – 5 p.m.
+Our Anti-Trafficking Program office is working remotely.
+In-person interactions will be extremely limited and arranged by appointment, Mon. – Fri., 9 a.m. – 5 p.m.
 Please call our Intake Line at (718) 943-8652 or our General Line at (718) 943-8631, and leave a message with your name and a safe way to contact you by phone or email.
 We are checking both lines multiples times a day.

 Our Immigration Law Project office is conducting limited in-person work by appointment only Mon. – Fri.
 9 a.m. – 5 p.m.
 Please call our Intake Line and leave a message.
 We are checking this number multiple times a day: 718-943-8632

-- Manhattan Family Court Program staff are currently working remotely.
+Our Criminal Court Program staff are working remotely.
 Click here for contact numbers and information.